HugLifeTiZ/roh-arbiter/README.txt

 Arbiter v0.5
-by Trent McPheron (twilightinzero@gmail.com)
+by Trent McPheron <twilightinzero@gmail.com>
 =======================

 == Changelog ==
 -v0.5-
  *Various code refactoring.
  *The duel widget has been rearranged a bit.
- *The Fight Night checkbox is now in the menubar.
+ *The normal duel tool now uses the same move coloring that the brawler does.
  *Vertical tabs, like in the flash chat tool.
  *Tabs can now be reordered, via drag and drop.
- *The normal duel tool now uses the same move coloring that the brawler does.
+ *The Fight Night checkbox is now in the menubar.
+ *The Fight Night checkbox will be disabled when the first duel is started.
+This is so that the internal list of duels don't get mixed up.
+ *Proper Madness support.
+This means that Madness duels will be marked on the shift report, and when a Madness duel goes over round 15, it will be marked as a tie in the shift report, and the
+  Madness result will be indicated in parenthesis.
 -v0.4-
  *A brawl tool has been added!
 A new section in the readme has been added for how to use it.
 Do note